philcryer/nginx-globals/README.md

 # nginx-globals

 ## Summary
-My nginx configurations with security in mind, combined into seperate conf files to simplify locking down sites.
-Benefit from years of tweaking nginx, and fortify your webserver with more vitamins and nutriuents than ever before!
+My nginx configuration files that were crafted security in mind, combined into seperate conf files to simplify locking down sites.
+Benefit from my years of tweaking nginx, and fortify your webserver with more vitamins and nutriuents than ever before!

 ## Usage
 * Install nginx (yes, but someone had to say it)